surzerker/magnifier/README.md

 ### Contributions

-Contributions to the Screen Magnifier App are welcome.
+Contributions to the Magnifier app are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.

 ### License